Professor Bob Coecke

 Photo credit: Bernard Galewski

-- [Oct'16] Our book Picturing Quantum Processes is now available for preorder (close to 1000 pages, hardback).
+- [Mar'17] Our book Picturing Quantum Processes is now out!

 - [Sept'16] We have been awarded a 2.5M JTF grant Quantum Causal Structures, jointly with Vienna (Brukner), PI (Hardy, Spekkens), Pavia (D'Ariano, Perinotti), HK (Chiribella) and Queensland (Milburn).
 It will start early in the new year.
 Postdoc adds will follow...

-- [March'16] It's been very quite here, firstly due to the fact that I relaunched my music carrier, and secondly that for the past three years my former student/postdoc Aleks Kissinger and I have been writing a book entitled Picturing Quantum Processes: A First Course in Quantum Theory and Diagrammatic Reasoning, now some 900 pages, and including thousends of pictures.
+- [March'16] It's been very quiet here, firstly due to the fact that I relaunched my music career, and secondly because for the past three years my former student/postdoc Aleks Kissinger and I have been writing a book entitled Picturing Quantum Processes: A First Course in Quantum Theory and Diagrammatic Reasoning, now some 900 pages, and including thousands of pictures.
 It's almost done now and will appear before the end of the year.
 Meanwhile, lots of former students/postdocs of my group have been getting faculty positions elsewhere, including Ross Duncan, Chris Heunen, Aleks Kissinger, Mehrnoosh Sadrzadeh and Nikos Tzevelekos.
 Also, 18 of my PhD students have meanwhile finished, with 20 now on the way to that goal (see below).

 - [Sept'11] A five side 1.5 M grant entitled A Unified Model of Compositional and Distributional Semantics: Theory and Applications has been awarded, with me as PI of the Oxford node.
 So it's official now, I am a linguist, which must be very shocking for anyone that is aware of my poor language abilities.